sinaro/prs-training-uio/README.md

         ($4=="C" && $5=="G")) {print}' |\
     gzip > AN_basegwas.QC.gz
 # After the ambigeous SNPs are dropped, we now have 7002697 SNPs.
+# Check the presence of effect and non-effect allele.
+Here we have REF and ALT allele.
+If this was not directly mentioned, this should be asked from the GWA authors.
+Otherwise, the association will be in the opposite direction.
+# Other QC information mentioned in Readme that is of interest.
+# genotyping rate > 0.99 (herre a call rate >= 98%)
+# sample missingness < 0.02 (ok)
+# Hardy-Weinberg quilibrium (HWE) (p > 1 * 10-6)

 ```

 ## Download genetics dataset